Skip to main content

 But as much as I believe EVH's talent was the core of the band's success, I just as firmly believe that he probably would not have been as successful - certainly not as soon - without the other three guys in the band.
 As good as EVH is, he had a strong, talented rhythm section.
 Alex Van Halen is a very good drummer, but at least on that first album offered nothing truly outstanding (certainly not on par with Rush's Neil Peart), he was not flashy, and he did not stick out.
 But he was always right there.
 But you didn't notice it.
 On that first album he was such the percussionist that when you listened to the album on your second or third time you started saying to yourself "hey, that guy is good."
 Same goes for Michael Anthony on the bass: nothing flashy (until you saw him in concert) but solid and right there.
 And MA's near-falsetto background vocals go unnoticed, until you actually listen to the value they bring to the singing (imagine them not there...)
 Added together, the rhythm section of Van Halen was the perfect foundation for EVH's talents to shine.

 And then, of course, there's front man David Lee Roth.
 There's nothing I can say about DLR that hasn't already been said, except to point out that his singing and gymnastic talent made him the right front man to bring attention to the band's aggregate talent.
 DLR provided the band with the "look at me!" attraction so the world could see band's talent.
 Without DLR the band may not have gotten the attention it deserved as early as it did.
 While I consider Sammy Hagar to be one of the best American rockers of all time, I can only imagine if he'd moved from Montrose directly to be the front man for Van Halen, without having made it successfully in a solo career first; would the band have been as successful and as quickly?
-Though I think the eventual merging of VH and Hagar was a good one, I suggest without DLR that may not have happened.
+So while I think the eventual merging of VH and Hagar was a good one, I suggest without DLR that may not have happened.

 What it all comes down to is that the band Van Halen - and Eddie Van Halen in particular - was a "perfect storm" of talent and chronology, one that may be one of the most influential in the history of rock and roll.